Zatch Bell! season 1: Summary

-The series opens with an amnesiac Zatch Bell meeting up with Kiyo Takamine at his home in modern-day Japan.
-Kiyo is initially hostile toward him, but he soon learns that Zatch is one of a hundred Mamodo vying for the crown of the Mamodo world, and that they are waging a tournament by partnering with humans in order to attack one another with spells—the loser would return to the Mamodo world.
-Realizing that he is Zatch’s partner, Kiyo vows to carry him to victory at any cost.
-While confronting more of Zatch’s kind, they come across a gentle-hearted Mamodo named Kolulu whose spell transforms her into a mindless beast with purely violent instincts.
-This would motivate Zatch into becoming a “benevolent king” and ending the brutal tradition of battle forever.
+The series opens with an amnesiac Zatch Bell meeting up with Kiyo Takamine at his home in Mochinoki, Japan, in the 2000s.
+Kiyo is initially hostile toward him, but he soon learns that Zatch is one of a hundred Mamodo vying for the crown of the Mamodo world, and that they are waging a tournament by partnering with humans to attack one another with spells—the loser would return to the Mamodo world.
+Realizing that he is Zatch's partner, Kiyo vows to carry him to victory at any cost.
+While confronting more of Zatch's kind, they come across a gentle-hearted Mamodo named Kolulu whose spell transforms her into a mindless beast with purely violent instincts.
+This would motivate Zatch into becoming a "benevolent king" and ending the brutal tradition of battle forever.
 He and Kiyo also strike up alliances with other Mamodo and their human partners, who occasionally assist them throughout the season.

-As the tournament wears on, at one point, Kiyo and Zatch journey to England to investigate a claim of a Mamodo resembling Zatch seen there, and to explore Zatch’s forgotten origins.
-They also defeat a Mamodo and its bombastic human partner to rescue Kiyo’s father, Professor Seitaro Takamine, who then gives his son a 1,000-year-old lithograph bearing a Mamodo for analysis.
+As the tournament wears on, at one point, Kiyo and Zatch journey to England to investigate a claim of a Mamodo resembling Zatch seen there, and to explore Zatch's forgotten origins.
+They also defeat a Mamodo and its marauding human partner to rescue Kiyo's father, Professor Seitaro Takamine, who then gives his son a 1,000-year-old lithograph bearing a Mamodo for analysis.
 Toward the end of the season, the artifact goes missing, and the two encounter Dr. Riddles and his Mamodo Kido, who battle them merely to help Zatch gain more spells.
 Riddles then divulges that he attempted to steal the lithograph for safekeeping, but someone else reclaimed it; he therefore warns Zatch and Kiyo to brace for the next phase of the tournament.

 Episodes list

+All episodes are directed by Tetsuji Nakamura and Yukio Kaizawa.